stelar-eu/klms-deploy/DEPLOY.md

  1. Install Graphana Tanka and Jsonnet Bundler
  1. Update Jsonnet packages and Helm charts
  1. Have access to a kubernetes cluster.
- 1. Create a tanka environment.
+ 1. DEPRECATED: Create a tanka environment.
+ 1. Bootstrap a new STELAR installation and prepare the cluster.
  1. Apply the environment to the cluster.

 The steps are outlined below.